 Surgery (operative and cutting procedures), including treatment of fractures, dislocations and burns, is covered.
 The surgery cost sharing applies to the following services:

 - a.
 Primary surgeon - b.
 Assistant surgeon - c.
 Anesthesiologist or certified anesthetist - d.
-Surgical supplies such as sutures and sterile set-ups when surgery is performed in the physician's office caused by congenital defects, developmental abnormalities, trauma, infection, tumors or disease.
-It is usually performed to improve function, but may also be performed to approximate a normal appearance.
+Surgical supplies such as sutures and sterile set-ups when surgery is performed in the physician's office

 7.5.11 Surgery, Cosmetic & Reconstructive